webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 ## How does Knip handle non-standard import syntax?

-Knip tries to be resilient against import syntax like what's used by e.g.
-Webpack loaders or Vite asset imports.
+Knip tries to be resilient against import syntax like what's used by e.g. webpack loaders or Vite asset imports.
 Knip strips off the prefixes and suffixes in import specifiers like this:

 ```ts title="component.ts"